Due to years of misinformation It is easy to confuse Hemp vs Marijuana.

 Hemp stains are always a subspecies of Cannabis Sativa.L and cannot be Cannabis Indica which is always Marijuana.

-While you might see CBD hemp oil which is labelled as day and night, these are always derived from sativa hemp strains.
+While you might see CBD hemp oil which is labeled as day and night, these are always derived from sativa hemp strains.
 It’s more likely these products contain different terpene formulations which influence the effect, as is the case with CBD Oils.

 Marijuana, on the other hand, is the Cannabis status quo.